 People love these projects because you photograph the old with the new.
 Life goes by so fast that we often forget what something looked like, compared to how it looks now.

-This is an easy photo essay to do as you use a simple set up.
+These are easy photo essays to do as you use a simple set up.
 It might be a challenge to find somewhere accessible to you at the same time every day.
 The great thing about this photo essay project is that you can do it of anything.

 The only prerequisite being that the areas need to change somewhat from day to day.